-- Improved advice, training and handling of child safety concerns through collaborative practice and robust after-action reviews. - We upskilled our Middle Years and Youth Services to address community need and gaps. - Lack of engagement, recreation, place and building settings in our City for children over the age of 12. were addressed. - Our collaboration with partners has strengthened by expanding outreach activities.
+- Improved advice, training and handling of child safety concerns through collaborative practice and robust after-action reviews. - Upskilled our Middle Years and Youth Services to address community need and gaps. - Addressed lack of engagement, recreation, place and building settings in our City for children over the age of 12. - Our collaboration with partners has strengthened in expanding outreach activities.